-- inform the Executive Director as soon as possible - if attending a meeting staff, board, committee or any Association meeting when the conflict becomes apparent, the board member must disclose the conflict at the beginning of the meeting - once conflict is disclosed, the board member will not take part in any discussion or consideration of the situation - 3.
-If the board member is absent from the meeting or becomes aware of the conflict of interest following the meeting, she will inform the Executive Director and/or comply with the declaration of the conflict at the next meeting attended. - 4.
+- a.
+Inform the Executive Director as soon as possible. - b.
+If attending a meeting (staff, board, committee or any Association meeting) when the conflict becomes apparent, the board member must disclose the conflict at the beginning of the meeting. - c.
+Once conflict is disclosed, the board member will not take part in any discussion or consideration of the situation. - 3.
+If the board member is absent from the meeting or becomes aware of the conflict of interest following the meeting, they will inform the Executive Director and/or comply with the declaration of the conflict at the next meeting attended. - 4.
 If the board member fails to declare their conflict of interest, appropriate action will occur in accordance with CLSMA bylaws.